 - mini food/drinks

-After you have explored letter hunts for individual sounds, you can use a language cabinet to keep your collection of language objects organized from a to z.
+After exploring letter hunts for individual sounds, you can use a language cabinet to keep your collection of language objects organized from A to Z.

-๐ What is the Purpose of DIY Montessori Language Cabinet?
+What is the Purpose of the DIY Montessori Language Cabinet?

-๐ At What Age to Introduce Montessori Language Cabinet
+At What Age to Introduce the Montessori Language Cabinet

 Typically, you would introduce an entire collection of language objects inside the cabinet at around three years old.
 However, you can start playing sound games without associating them with letters as early as two years of age.